HorizenOfficial/horizen-academy-v2/docs/Cold Wallet.md

 ## Why Do We Need Wallets?

-A wallet is essential for storing as well as sending and receiving cryptocurrencies.
+A [wallet](https://www.horizen.io/academy/crypto-wallets/) is essential for storing as well as sending and receiving cryptocurrencies.

-[Wallets](https://academy.horizen.io/technology/advanced/transactions/) contain your **public key,** which you send to people in order to receive crypto, like an email address, and your **private key/seed phrase**, which must be kept secret as it gives you access to your wallet and the ability to sign and authorize transactions.
+Wallets contain your [**public key**](https://www.horizen.io/academy/wallet-addresses/_), which you send to people in order to receive crypto, like an email address, and your **private key/seed phrase**, which must be kept secret as it gives you access to your wallet and the ability to sign and authorize transactions.

 **Both your public and private key are necessary to give you the ability to hold, receive and spend your crypto while keeping it secure.**